 Because of the time-consuming nature of coming up with behavioral statements for every position, BARS is best for larger companies with the resources to create an excellent scale.
 It’s also best if a company has groups of employees with very similar jobs that can use the same rating scale.

 For critical incident appraisals, managers keep a log of specific examples of both negative and positive behavior exhibited by employees.
 The standard for behavior can be based on company values or an employee’s job description.
 A continuous log makes sure that performance reviews focus equally on performance across the year and focus on concrete moments rather and general sentiments.
 It’s important that the descriptions of these incidents are made as they occur.

 Critical incident appraisals are simply descriptions of events and that can make it hard to compare employees or make decisions based on them.
 They can also be overwhelming and hard to interpret as a whole if they aren’t paired with some analysis.

-Also called cost accounting, human resource accounting analyzes an employee’s performance through the monetary gains they bring to the organization vs their costs.
-Assuming you could have perfect measurement this could be the ideal appraisal approach.
-Unfortunately it can be very hard to perfectly understand all the costs and benefits an employee has on an organization.
+Also called cost accounting, human resource accounting analyzes an employee’s performance through the monetary gains they bring to the organization vs. their cost.
+Assuming you could have perfect measurement, this could be the ideal appraisal approach.
+Unfortunately, it can be very hard to perfectly understand all the costs and benefits an employee has on an organization.

 When to use Human Resource Accounting